Battle of Santiago de Cuba: Aftermath

 Imperialist sentiments followed the victory of the US Navy and the newfound celebrity status of some of its commanders.
 Part of the impetus for new territorial expansion was the need for foreign naval bases and the need for a larger navy to take and maintain control of such bases.
 The Philippines, Guam, Puerto Rico, and others had become locations for US overseas naval bases and coaling stations, but native resistance remained high.
 The resistance in the Philippines developed into a colonial war between local guerrillas and US forces under Major General Elwell S. Otis, who was appointed military governor of the Philippines after the Spanish–American War.
 The territorial conflict was ironic because the roles of the Spanish–American War were now reversed.
 The US had fought to free Cuba from Spain's colonial power but now aimed to colonize the Philippines.
-Ultimately, the Spanish–American War brought to light deeply rooted conflicts between the principles of democracy and the urges of the buffing American imperialism.
+Ultimately, the Spanish–American War brought to light deeply rooted conflicts between the principles of democracy and the urges of American imperialism.